This section allows me to provide more specifics and details about recent, upcoming, and ongoing projects and roles in which I am involved.

-I was scheduled to be the 2020 invited speaker for the John B. Rosenberg ’63 and Stephanie Lambert Speaker Series in Psychology at Muhlenberg College in Allentown, PA, which will rescheduled (hopefully) after COVID-19 restrictions are lifted.
-Flyer: SpeakerSeries_Psychology_2020_Final
+I was scheduled to be the 2020 invited speaker for the John B. Rosenberg ’63 and Stephanie Lambert Speaker Series in Psychology at Muhlenberg College in Allentown, PA, which will rescheduled as a virtual event on April 8, 2021.
+Flyer for original event: SpeakerSeries_Psychology_2020_Final →

 I had been scheduled to co-present with friends/colleagues Dr. Tom Power of the CHOP ADHD Program and Dr. Anthony Rostain of the PENN Adult ADHD Program on “ADHD across the lifespan: Recent developments” on May 2, 2020 at Judith Creed Homes for Adult Independence (JCHAI) in Bryn Mawr (9am – 1pm).
 The event was to be sponsored by the Philadelphia Behavior Therapy Association.
-The PBTA event has been postponed to sometime after COVID-19 related restrictions are lifted.
+The PBTA event has been postponed.

 Below are my 2019 conference presentations:

-I maintain a full caseload of clients I see for individual cognitive-behavior therapy or CBT, primarily through the PENN Adult ADHD Treatment and Research Program, but also through my ongoing affiliation with the Center for Cognitive Therapy at PENN.
+I maintain a full caseload of adult clients I see for diagnostic evaluations and individual cognitive-behavior therapy or CBT, primarily through the PENN Adult ADHD Treatment and Research Program, but also through my ongoing affiliation with the Center for Cognitive Therapy at PENN.

-As a side note, for the foreseeable future, all my clinical work will be done remotely through video sessions.
+As a side note, for the foreseeable future, all my clinical work will be done remotely through HIPAA-compliant video platforms.